yazanalqasem/iPass2.0NativeiOS/README.md

+#### Updates in new version
+- Added new date format method in Sdk Configuration.
+For more details please check the step `SDK Properties`

 # Steps of using iPASS iOS Package

 To explain how a user can use the iPASS Package in steps, you can outline the process as follows: